 Canoe Camp is best known as the place where the Lewis and Clark Corps of Discovery worked with the Nez Perce to carve the canoes which took the Corps to the Pacific Ocean in 1805.
-This page provides the information you need to plan your visit.

 Getting to Canoe Camp